SercoSPA/CLEOPE/Trials/readme.md

 [![N|Solid](https://sentinel.esa.int/documents/247904/250463/Sentinel-2-bw-120.jpg)](https://sentinel.esa.int/documents/247904/250463/Sentinel-2-bw-120.jpg)

 Sentinel-2 trial notebook is a useful introduction to Sentinel-2 products tile processing.
 The module `data_processing_S2_affine` unpack raster data and perform a coordinates reprojection to allow optional clips on the image.
-Examples are based on popular RGB compositions (true color, false color IR and false color NIR) and on index computations.
-In particular notebooks show the computation of:
+Examples are based on popular RGB compositions (true color, false color IR and false color NIR) and on index computations. <br>
+The computation of the following indexes is performed:
 - the _Normalised_ _Burnt_ _Index_, on the Australian areas hit by fires during December 2019;
+- the _Normalised Difference Water Index_ aimed at detecting floating plastic in the sea;
-- the _Normalised_ _Difference_ _Snow_ _Index_ which is shown on a glacier in Sierra Nevada
+- the _Normalised_ _Difference_ _Snow_ _Index_ which is shown on a glacier in Sierra Nevada.
-- the _Normalised Difference Water Index_ aimed at detecting floating plastic in the sea.

 Optionally, users can compute other indexes via the combination of `bands` and `ratio` functions provided in the suite, given an input resolution.
 All Sentinel-2 bands are at users disposal to this aim.
 The generated plots are geo-referenced through the extraction of coordinates from raster data.<br>
 ✏️ The dataframe of S2 tiles is customisable according to users choices.
 In the default CLEOPE workspace a sample list of products is provided on the example detailed above.